 Here’s your breakdown of what to do in the garden in July.

 Your essential July checklist

-- Tie up taller flowers and plants such as hollyhocks and sunflowers to give them plenty of
+- Tie tall plants such as hollyhocks and sunflowers to canes to give them plenty of support.

 - Unless you want marrows, pick courgettes regularly!

 - Carrots, beetroot, peas, chard, potatoes and the first tomatoes should all be ready to harvest now.

 - Net fruit crops once the fruit starts to develop, to prevent bird damage.

 - Watch out for cabbage white caterpillars, which can devastate a crop.
 Check the undersides of leaves for eggs and remove affected leaves.

 - Sow perpetual spinach and chard by mid-July for autumn and winter crops.

 - Stop harvesting rhubarb now, so that the plants can build up their reserves for next year.